popfido/tensorflow-client-builder/README.md

 ## Preparation

 ### Checkout this repository fron github

 Before doing stuffs below to generate your tensorflow client, clone this repository from github to use it

 ```bash
 $ git clone --recursive https://github.com/popfido/tensorflow-java-client.git
 $ cd tensorflow-java-client
 $ export SRC=$(pwd)
 ```

+**Note**: the original tensorflow repository is quite large, thus time consuming of `--recursive` might be slower than your expectation due to network speed in different area.

 ## Step 1.
 Get TensorFlow protobuf files

+**Note**: Step 1 can be skipped since this repository has contained a version of tensorflow protobuf files with release 1.15.0.

 ### Check out the tensorflow projects somewhere